Free Markets Inequality and the Circular Flow

 Both are “in the market” - but guess who makes more?

-Welcome to one of the biggest challenges in economics: markets may be great at efficiency, but they’re not built for fairness.
-This post dives into why the free market can’t achieve equity - and how it all ties into that familiar but misunderstood model: the circular flow of income.
+Markets may be great at efficiency, but they’re not built for fairness.
+This post dives into why the free market can’t achieve equity - and how it all ties into that familiar but often misunderstood model: the circular flow of income.

 In a free-market economy, income and wealth are distributed based on the rewards to the factors of production: